-The third essay, "The Sleeping Sickness," reprinted from the Quarterly Review, gives an account of this recent terrible scourge of tropical Africa, and the attempts which have been made to deal with it.
+The third essay, "The Sleeping Sickness," re-printed from the Quarterly Review, gives an account of this recent terrible scourge of tropical Africa, and the attempts which have been made to deal with it.
 This essay is the other side of the picture presented in the second.
 The latter told of splendid successes in the warfare with nature; the present essay gives a startling example of those haphazard, unintelligent methods which bring terrible disaster upon man.

 In attempting to give some account of this arrest-ing and important work in the brief limits of the allotted space, I have thought it best to confine my attention to the central argument founded on man's history, rebellion and destiny.
-This argument, developed in the first essay, appeals strongly to the imagination, and supplies a powerful motive force which has been wanting in the case of earlier appeals for reform.
+This argument, de-veloped in the first essay, appeals strongly to the imagination, and supplies a powerful motive force which has been wanting in the case of earlier appeals for reform.

-"Man is held to be a part of Nature, a product of the definite and orderly evolution which is universal; a being resulting from and driven by the one great nexus which we call Nature.
+" Man is held to be a part of Nature, a product of the definite and orderly evolution which is universal; a being resulting from and driven by the one great nexus which we call Nature.
 He stands alone, face to face with that relentless mechanism.
 It is his destiny to understand and to control it."

-This statement of man's origin is rightly held to contain no implied degradation-rather the reverse.
+This statement of man's origin is rightly held to contain no implied degradation--rather the reverse.
 It is only a superficial and ignorant view which sees in evolution the dominion of "chance."
-"The conclusion that Man is a part of Nature . . . is in fact a specific assertion that he is the predestined outcome of an orderly-and to a large extent 'perceptible'-mechanism."
-It was of importance to urge this conclusion again, a conclusion set forth, as the author states, by Tyndall in his presidential address to the British Association at Belfast in 1874, and again stated and admirably illustrated by Huxley in 1887.2 But the error refuted in 1874 and 1887 was still alive and vigorous in 1905, and there is reason to fear that even now it is not wholly extinct.
+"The conclusion that Man is a part of Nature . . . is in fact a specific assertion that he is the predestined outcome clusion again, a conclusion set forth, as the author states, by Tyndall in his presidential address to the British Association at Belfast in 1874, and again stated and admirably illustrated by Huxley in 1887.
+But the error refuted in 1874 and 1887 was still alive and vigorous in 1905, and there is reason to fear that even now it is not wholly extinct.

 The emergence of man-perhaps in Lower Miocene times-is shown to be the grand example of an evolution also witnessed in other animals.
 In many of the early Tertiary Mammalia, as well as in the ancestors of man, it is probable that mechanical form and function had reached a climax.
 From this point the struggle was conducted and evolution proceeded on a higher plane, and led to progressive increase in the size and powers of the brain.
-The author suggests the convincing hypothesis 3 that this sudden growth
+The author suggests the convincing hypothesis 3 that this sudden growth in the bulk of brain-substance-in animals as well as in ancestral man-signifies the substitution in large part of "educability" for a life controlled by inborn hereditary nervous mechanisms.
+An increased power of storing up and profiting by individual experience takes the place of all but the most fundamental and essential instinctive actions which are the inevitable outcome of inherited brainstructure.
+"The result is that the creature called

 1 "The Kingdom of Man."
 By E. Ray Lankester, F.R.S.
 Pr. xii+191.
 (London: Archibald Constable and Co., Ltd., 1907.)
-Price 3s.
+Price 35.
 6d. net.

-2 "The Life and Letters of Charles Darwin."
+2 "The Life and Lettrs of Chatles Darwin."
 Edited by Francis Darwin.
-Vol. ii., Chapter v., Prof. Huxley on the reception of the "Origin of Species," pp. 106-201.

-3 First published in "Cinquantenaire de la Société de Biologie."
+Vol. ii., Chapter v., Prof. Huxley on the reception of the "Origin of Species," pp. roc-201.
+3 First published in "Cinquastenaire de la Société de Biologie."
 Pp. 48-51.
 (Paris, 1877.)